Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Introduction

 where $S = -\beta_x(s)^{3/2} k_2 l / 2$ is the normalized sextupole strength and

 are the normalized phase space coordinates with the action~$J_\x$ and angle~$\Theta_\x$ \cite{PIMMS.1999}.
 The relation to the physical coordinate\footnote{Corrected for closed orbit and dispersion}~$x$ and divergence~$x'$ is thereby given by the beta function~$\beta_\x(s)$ which describes the optical properties of the lattice at the location $s$.
-The (small) quantity $d = Q_\x - Q_\res$ is the distance of the tune\footnote{Including chromatic detuning: $Q_\x = Q_{\x,\text{ref}} + \xi_\x \delta$}~$Q_\x$ to the 1/3 resonance~$Q_\res$ with $3Q_\res\in\naturals$.
-In the following, uppercase symbols will be used to denote absolute tune values, while the lowercase $q \leq 0.5$ refers to the fractional tune as distance to the nearest integer. \\
+The (small) quantity $d = Q_\x - Q_\res$ is the distance of the tune\footnote{Including chromatic detuning: $Q_\x = Q_{\x,\text{ref}} + \xi_\x \delta$}~$Q_\x$ to the third-integer resonance~$Q_\res$ with $3Q_\res\in\naturals$.
+In the following, uppercase symbols will be used to denote absolute tune values, while the lowercase $q \leq 0.5$ refers to the fractional tune as distance to the nearest integer. \changedd{At the separatrix, the Kobayashi Hamiltonian reaches a value of $H_\text{sep} = {\left(4\pi d\right)^3}/{S^2}$.} \\

 In the linear case ($S=0$) particles perform harmonic betatron oscillations with a constant phase advance per turn $\mu_1 = 2\pi Q_\x$.
 Near the resonance, however, the betatron oscillations becomes nonlinear and the sextupole field causes an amplitude and phase dependent detuning.
-In thin lens and flat beam approximation, the kick induced by the sextupole is $\Delta X' = S X^2$.
+In the thin lens and flat beam approximations, the kick induced by the sextupole is $\Delta X' = S X^2$.
 For the angle after the sextupole one can thus write

 Considering that the sextupole kick is small and using the small angle approximation

 the change in angle follows to first order as

 As a result, for the nonlinear betatron oscillation, the phase advance per turn